 The gradual transition between the reproductive years and menopause (the cessation of menstrual periods) is called perimenopause (literally meaning "around menopause").
 It is generally a transition that is many years long and can be associated with shorter menstrual intervals, irregular menses, night sweats, and other symptoms.
 In some women, these symptoms are troublesome enough to need medical intervention.
 We specialize in support and education for women going through perimenopause - check out our Classes section for more information.

-Menopause services are appropriate for women between the ages of 40 to 60 years old who are experiencing symptoms of menopause, such as hot flashes, night sweats, changes in the menstrual cycle, moodiness, vaginal changes, fatigue, weight gain, and more.
+Everyone who is born with ovaries will eventually enter into menopause.
+While the average age is 45-55, menopause services are appropriate for anyone who is experiencing symptoms of menopause, such as hot flashes, night sweats, changes in the menstrual cycle, moodiness, vaginal changes, fatigue, weight gain, and more.
 Even women who do not suffer from uncomfortable symptoms benefit from screenings and wellness checks including in menopause services.
 These screenings and checks can reduce every woman's risk for the thinning and weak bones of osteoporosis, colon cancer, gynecological problems and other health conditions.

-Hormone therapy (HRT) is the prescription drug used most often to treat hot flashes and genitourinary syndrome of menopause (GSM), which includes vaginal dryness, after menopause.
-For hot flashes, hormones are given in pills, patches, sprays, gels, or a vaginal ring that delivers hormones throughout the body—known as "systemic" therapy.
+Hormone therapy (HRT) (also called "bio-identical hormone replacement therapy") are prescription hormones used most often to treat the symptoms of menopause and the genitourinary syndrome of menopause (GSM), which includes vaginal dryness, after menopause.
+For hot flashes and sleep problems, hormones can be given in pills, patches, sprays, gels, or a vaginal ring that delivers hormones throughout the body—known as "systemic" therapy.
 For genitourinary symptoms, hormones are given in creams, pills, or rings that are inserted into the vagina.
 (An approved pill is also available to treat genitourinary symptoms that is not considered a hormone but does affect estrogen receptors, mostly in and around the vagina.)

 Systemic hormones include estrogens—either the same or similar to the estrogens the body produces naturally—and progestogens, which include progesterone—the progestogen the body produces naturally—or a similar compound.
 Another approach to systemic hormone therapy is a pill that combines conjugated estrogens (those in the brand Premarin) and a compound known as a "SERM" (selective estrogen receptor modulator) that protects the uterus but is not a progestogen.
-Women who have had a hysterectomy (had their uterus or womb removed) can use estrogen alone to control their hot flashes.
-Women who still have a uterus or womb need to take a progestogen in addition to estrogen or the estrogen-SERM combination to protect against uterine cancer.
-Systemic hormones are very effective for hot flashes and have other benefits, such as protecting your bones.
-They also carry risks, such as blood clots and breast cancer.
-The breast cancer risk usually doesn't rise until after about 5 years with estrogen-progestogen therapy or after 7 years with estrogen alone.
+Women who have had a hysterectomy (had their uterus or womb removed) can use estrogen alone to control their symptoms, but women who still have a uterus need to take estrogen + progesterone together.

 Vaginal estrogen therapy for GSM after menopause is administered in the vagina and is effective for both moisturizing and rebuilding tissue.
 Very little goes into blood circulation, so the risks are far lower.

-Book a menopause consultation to discuss your individual risks and preferences with us to determine whether hormone therapy or alternatives, including FDA-approved nonhormonal therapies, are right for you.
+Book a menopause consultation with our menopause specialist to discuss your individual risks and preferences with us to determine whether hormone therapy or alternatives, including FDA-approved non-hormonal therapies, are right for you.